-Surviving the startup phase is a huge achievement and the fact that you are in a position to grow should provide you with the confidence that you can.
+Surviving the startup phase is a huge achievement, and the fact that you are in a position to grow should give you the confidence you can.

-Although there is a lot of information available regarding starting a business, not so much exists around growing it.
-To demystify business growth our team has provided the answers to some of our client's most frequently asked questions on growing a business.
+To demystify how to enhance your business, our team has provided the answers to some of our client's most frequently asked questions related to growing a startup business.

-1. How do I know I am ready to grow my business?
+How do I know I am ready to grow my business?

 - You are turning business away because you are at full capacity (although check you do not simply need to raise your prices)

-- Your cashflow is steady and your profits are increasing
+- Your cash flow is steady, and your profits are increasing

 - The industry you operate in is growing

-2. Where do I find the funds to expand my business?
+Where do I find the funds to expand my business?

 The other way to get the capital you need to grow your business is by taking on an investor.
 This can be achieved through seed funding, where family, friends, and/or an angel investor provide the money you need in exchange for a share of the business.

-3. What are the legal requirements for hiring an employee?
+What are the legal requirements for hiring an employee?

-Before you place an advertisement consider whether the position could be filled using a self-employed contractor or freelancer.
+Before you place an advertisement, consider whether the position could be filled using a self-employed contractor or freelancer.
 If everything points to the need to hire a part-time or full-time employee, you need to ensure:

-Although you do not have to provide an Employment Contract, by law all new employees must have a Statement of Particulars which includes details such as how much and when they will be paid, and the hours and location of their work, on their first day.
+Although you do not have to provide an Employment Contract, by law, all new employees must have a Statement of Particulars which includes details such as how much and when they will be paid and the hours and location of their work on their first day.

 It’s always best practice to have an employment law solicitor check that your contract and staff handbook is legally compliant and protect your interests.

-4. How do I build my brand?
+How do I build my brand?

-Concerning the latter, if you have a distinctive business name, symbol, or even smell, it can be protected by applying for a trademark.
+Concerning the latter, if you have a unique business name, symbol, or even smell, it can be protected by applying for a trademark.

 And if your intellectual property consists of a new invention, it is vital to patent your innovation.